antmicro/kenning/docs/source/gallery/anomaly-detection-on-mcu.md

 This command:

 * Downloads the CATS dataset from https://zenodo.org/records/8338435/files/data.csv (if it has not been downloaded yet)
-* Creates `AnomalyDetectionDataset` class with dataset data taken from the downloaded CSV
+* Creates the `AnomalyDetectionDataset` class with dataset data taken from the downloaded CSV
-* Creates `PyTorchAnomalyDetectionVAE` model wrapper encapsulating VAE model, providing necessary methods for input preprocessing, output postprocessing, model training and more
+* Creates  the `PyTorchAnomalyDetectionVAE` model wrapper encapsulating the VAE model, providing necessary methods for input preprocessing, output postprocessing, model training and more
-* Trains the model using given batch size, learning rate, number of epochs and other exposed training parameters for the model
+* Trains the model using the provided batch size, learning rate, number of epochs and other exposed training parameters for the model
-* Evaluates the model in the end, providing evaluation results in `./workspace/vae-torch-native.json`
+* Evaluates the model at the end, providing evaluation results in `./workspace/vae-torch-native.json`
-* Saves trained model in `./vae_cats.pth` file.
+* Saves the trained model as the `./vae_cats.pth` file.

 ## Deploy the VAE model with TensorFlow Lite Micro